cjpleasant88/Grab-Go/Final Presentation/README.md

 - what did you do wrong?
    - Design had to be scaled back due to timeline constraints and lack of knowledge...Took away shelf and section model to simplify implementation
    - Database Keys...I was getting many errors in the beginning due to constraints.
 Opened up the database and use the code to maintain database until I felt I understood how to implement.

-   -Unit Testing.
+   - Unit Testing.
 I had 0 Tests.
 Any Testing was done through testing of the live site as a user.
 - where were you lucky?
    - Lots of places
    - Initial Database Migrations